InSpire: Vision-Language-Action Models with Intrinsic Spatial Reasoning: Introduction

 Despite their advancements, state-of-the-art VLAs tend to spuriously correlate task-irrelevant visual features with actions, overlooking vital elements such as language instructions and spatial relations in visual observations, which hinders their ability to generalize beyond the training data distribution.
 As shown in Fig. \ref{fig.mtv} \textbf{(a)}, the VLA—trained via direct observation-to-action mapping—fails to accurately identify task-specific objects and model their spatial relationships with the robot.
 Instead, it allocates more attention to task-irrelevant regions when predicting actions.
 Understanding and reasoning about spatial relationships are crucial skills that empower humans to solve complex tasks: if asked the same question, they would first try to assess the directions (or coarse locations) of the “black bowl” and the “plate” relative to their hands.
 This underscores the importance of leveraging spatial reasoning as a bridge to capture the causal relationships between observations and actions, thereby allowing VLAs to produce more accurate and robust robot actions, as illustrated in Fig. \ref{fig.mtv} \textbf{(b)}.
 Prior efforts generally resort to auxiliary training data \cite{zhao2025cot} or other large models \cite{michal2024robotic,myers2024policy} to enhance chain-of-thought (or step-by-step) reasoning capabilities.
 While these approaches offer partial improvements in spatial reasoning, they often suffer from limitations in efficiency and generalizability.
-Therefore, a research question remains open in the field of robot learning: \begin{mdframed} [skipabove=4pt, innertopmargin=4pt, innerbottommargin=4pt] \textit{Without relying on extra data or interacting with other large models, can we enhance the spatial reasoning capabilities of VLAs to resolve spurious correlations?} \end{mdframed} Our solution to the question is \textbf{\underline{In}trinsic \underline{Sp}at\underline{i}al \underline{Re}asoning (InSpire)}, a simple yet effective approach that boosts VLAs' spatial reasoning capabilities to mitigate the adverse effects of spurious correlations on their generalization in novel scenarios.
-As presented in Fig. \ref{fig.method}, our InSpire approach redirects the model's attention from spurious factors to task-relevant ones by simply appending the question “$\mathsf{In\,\, which \,\, direction\,\, is\,\, the\,\, [object]\,\, relative\,\, to\,\, the\,\, robot ?}$” before the language instruction and aligning the VLA's generated answer “$\mathsf{right/left/up/down/front/back/grasped}$” and predicted actions with the ground-truth.
-By using this spatial reasoning VQA task as the bridging “language” between observations and actions, InSpire equips VLAs with the ability to understand and reason about spatial relationships without the need to collect auxiliary training data or interact with other large models.
-Notably, the InSpire approach is fully compatible with existing autoregressive VLAs and can be seamlessly integrated as a \textit{plugin} to enhance their performance.
+We thus raise the following question: \begin{mdframed} [skipabove=4pt, innertopmargin=4pt, innerbottommargin=4pt] \textit{Without relying on extra data or interacting with other large models, can we enhance the spatial reasoning capabilities of VLAs to resolve spurious correlations?} \end{mdframed}